blinkloader/slk/README.md

 - minimalistic, enjoyable slack interface
 - no need to swich apps
 - helps you to save power if you need it
-- for those (like myself) who don't like slack to be opened all the time
+- for those who don't like slack to be opened all the time

 ## Demo